-Support comes in all forms, with members of the RAF, British Army Royal Engineers, and members from rail industry charities, Railway Benefit Fund and Railway Children, providing challenges which saw teams negotiate inflatable obstacle courses with a cup of polystyrene beans – traverse a course upon a bike made for 7 (with a blindfolded driver!) and building shelters using items commonly found on the streets.
+Support came in all forms, with members of the British Transport Police, Royal Air Force, British Army Royal Engineers, and members from rail industry charities, Railway Benefit Fund and Railway Children, providing challenges on the day.

 As seen on a popular TV show, grab your mic and try to guess the missing lyrics from some classic karaoke favourites.
 You’ll have your fallbacks, but will you ‘forget the lyrics’?